How it works

 The methodology, in full

-Eight steps.
-One defensible number per line.
+Five actuarial moves, one defensible number per line.

 1. 01

-Strip large claimants, re-add pool charge
+Strip large claimants, re-add the pool charge

 2. 02